luke-anglin/hyde/_posts/cybersecurity/2022-02-03-AccessControls.md

 - Ownership - tokens, key
 - Characteristics - retina
 - Location
-- Action -
+- Action

 # ACL

 - Discretionary (DAC) - owner deciedes permissions
-- Mandatory (MAC) - determined by sensitivity of resource and security level of subject
+- Mandatory (MAC) - determined by sensitivity of resource and security level of subject (military-level, strictest); this is a form of NAC
-- Nondiscretionary - monitored by security administrator
+- Nondiscretionary (NAC) - monitored by security administrator
 - Rule-based - rules maintained by owner
 - Role-based (RBAC) - based on the jobs a user is assigned
+- Attribute-based (ABAC) - more understandable, in business terms, role-based ('executive', 'financial system' . . . )

 # Centralized and Decentralized AC